 In January 2007, a woman reported to the Archdiocese that she was sexually abused on multiple occasions by Poletti in approximately 1945 when she was 14 or 15 years old.
 He was very close to her family.
 Many incidents occurred in Poletti's car, when he would take her to the camp located near the St. Joseph Passionist Monastery.
 He fondled her and forced her to touch his genitalia.
-In approximately 1999, she told that she was sexually abused.
-She declined to give the abuser's name and he said that there was nothing that the Archdiocese could do without the name.
-After her husband died, the victim again told but he "blew her off."
+In approximately 1999, she told a priest that she was sexually abused.
+She declined to give the abuser's name and the priest said that there was nothing that the Archdiocese could do without the name.
+After her husband died, the victim again told the same priest but he "blew her off."